StackStorm/st2docs/docs/source/upgrade_notes.rst

         type: bool
       property2:
         type: str
+        secret: true

-  should be updated like this:
+  should be updated to a full JSON Schema like this:

   .. code-block:: yaml